 What is prime rib?

 Prime rib is a massive and juicy beef cut from the rib section of the cow (called the primal rib).
 It can contain between two and seven ribs, and is cut from the 6th to the 12th bones of the cow’s ribcage.
-It’s a massive slice of beef and is usually served bone-in, and the good news is that it’s the best part of the cow’s rib section.
+Prime rib is a massive slice of beef and is usually served bone-in, and the good news is that it’s the best part of the cow’s rib section.

 Why is this called the ‘primal’ rib?
 When beef is carved, it’s usually split into eight parts, each called primal sections.
 Each of these cuts is then sent on to butchers for them to carve into the smaller pieces that you see at stores and meat counters.